yihua1218/Gadget-OS/README.md

 ```
 scripts/flash-gadget
 ```
-The image will flash to the CHIP Pro and you'll be able to cycle power and start using it over UART.
+The image will flash to the CHIP Pro.
+Once flashing has finished, you can connect via UART and start using it.

 #### Alternatively
 If the dev kit already has a gadget OS on it and you are re-flashing, boot CHIP Pro, then open a terminal.
 Use the command: